say4n/overseerr-ios-webpage/privacy/index.md

-# Overseerr iOS | Privacy Policy
+# Ovue for Overseerr | Privacy Policy

-**Overseerr** values your privacy.
+**Ovue for Overseerr** values your privacy.

-As such, this app does not collect or store any personally identiafiable user data.
+As such, this app does not collect or store any personally identifiable user data.
 It stores preferences using standard iOS technologies.